 RPM patient benefit #6: Better patient-clinician relationships.

-In any type of healthcare delivery system, “a strong patient–provider relationship must be maintained for continued transparency of the patient’s state of health, care pathways, comorbidity monitoring, and illness prevention,” as a recent study on patient satisfaction with RPM pointed out.
+In any type of healthcare delivery system, “a strong patient–provider relationship must be maintained for continued transparency of the patient’s state of health, care pathways, comorbidity monitoring, and illness prevention,” as a study on patient satisfaction with RPM pointed out.

 RPM systems helps nurture this relationship by offering a greater ability for patients to communicate with their doctors, nurses and care team.
 And given the stresses and challenges related to chronic care, that bond can be not only a source of comfort for patients, but also a better way of engaging them in their care regimen, boosting the potential for positive patient outcomes in the process.